SAP pushes into sales tracking market with $2.4 billion Callidus buy

 “We are in no way looking to be in the M&A business at scale,” the SAP CEO said.
 “This is a tuck-in.”

-Callidus, which is based outside of San Francisco, competes with software giants Oracle and IBM, as well as more focused start-ups Anaplan, Optymyze and Xactly.
+Callidus, which is based outside of San Francisco, competes with software giants Oracle and IBM (IBM.N), as well as more focused start-ups Anaplan, Optymyze and Xactly.

 The deal is expected to be essentially neutral to SAP’s reported earnings per share this year, and should begin to boost earnings starting in 2019, SAP said.